Kryvii/LushGrass/README.md

 ## Features

+- Enhances vanilla grass blocks so grasslands look lusher while retaining the vanilla style.
-- Improves the appearance of vanilla grass blocks.
+- Provides a connected-texture appearance for grass blocks, creating more natural visual transitions between adjacent grass blocks.
+- Provides complete snowy grass-block coverage for a cleaner appearance in snowy environments.
-- Adds configurable grass tufts to unobstructed grass blocks.
+- Renders grass tufts on unobstructed grass blocks to add depth and variety to grasslands.
-- Supports customization through resource packs.
+- Provides client-side configuration with independent controls for grass-block coverage and grass-tuft rendering.

 ## Requirements